 - Antibacterial (Bacitracin) cream – The last thing we want is an infection from a small cut or abrasion.
 Moving from place to place, being in train stations and airports, and just living life leaves us with little cuts here and there.
 We took a tube of antibacterial cream and emptied a small amount of it into a sample jar from a makeup counter and carry this with us everywhere.
 It gets a surprising amount of use and has probably kept us from getting a nasty infection at one point or another.

 - Power Strip – We’re both remote consultants and use our laptops (Lenvo T460s) for work.
 We have one travel adapter and a power strip with three outlets and three USB plugs.
-The power strip came in handy before we'd even left the United States (Boston Logan airport lounge).
+The power strip came in handy before we'd even left the United States (at the Priority Pass Boston Logan Airport lounge).
 We don’t always find two outlets that are available, so being able to both plug our laptops in and charge our small devices into one outlet is incredibly handy.

 - Light – We’d considered taking a head lamp with us, since many travelers recommend this.
 We decided not to, since we have a flashlight on each of our phones.
 However, we started our travels in winter when the sun sets pretty early.
 So, we’ve found ourselves walking after dark on a street or path that's not well lit, quite a few times.
 We picked up a small LED bike light in Amsterdam that we attach to our backpack, daypack or jacket.
 It’s come in handy several times.